- Diseases, Disorders & Conditions

 Obesity and Asthma

-A diet, lifestyle or medical problem that leads to obesity can also lead to asthma.
-There are many reports of obesity increasing the incidence of asthma, severe obesity increasing the risk of severe asthma and weight loss in obese people improving asthma.
+A diet, lifestyle, or medical problem that leads to obesity can also cause asthma.
+There are many reports of obesity increasing the incidence of asthma, severe obesity increasing the risk of severe asthma, and weight loss in obese people improving asthma.

 Why does obesity trigger or worsen asthma?
 There are several possible reasons.
 It's known that obesity increases overall inflammation in the body, which may include the airways.
 Obese people also have a smaller lung capacity than people of normal weight.
 In addition, obesity increases the risk of GERD.